 (Courtesy of US National Oceanic & Atmospheric Administration

-at http://www.swpc.noaa.gov/rt_plots/xray_5m.html )
+at http://services.swpc.noaa.gov/images/goes-xray-flux.gif )

-The webserver produces a multiple map display.
+The WA8LMF APRS webserver produces multiple map displays.